ArduPilot/ardupilot_wiki/dev/source/docs/ros-distance-sensors.rst

     Distance sensor message is currently support on :

-    - Ardupilot Master
+    - ArduPilot Master
     - Copter >= 3.4
     - Rover >= 3.1.0
     - Plane >= 3.7.1

-Ardupilot support receiving rangefinder data coming from Companion Computer for example.
+ArduPilot support receiving rangefinder data coming from Companion Computer for example.
-To do that, setup a Mavlink rangefinder on Ardupilot side (:ref:`see here <common:common-rangefinder-mavlink>`) and simply set a subscriber in mavros plugin :
+To do that, setup a Mavlink rangefinder on ArduPilot side (:ref:`see here <common:common-rangefinder-mavlink>`) and simply set a subscriber in MAVROS plugin :

 .. code-block:: none